You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9 .

 Why Plant Hostas Under Trees

 If a hosta gets too much sun, it won’t grow as well because these are shade-loving plants.
 Most hostas do like dappled sunlight, as long as you can avoid the hot afternoon temperatures.

-Hostas under trees can look very nice in your yard, and I know I love how certain cultivars fill in very nicely and add pops of color.
+Hostas under trees can look very nice in your yard, and I know I love how certain cultivars fill in nicely and add pops of color.
 However, when you consider planting hostas under trees, you want to make sure that it’s a tree species that won’t work against the hosta.

 I’m going to outline a few of the best trees to consider (and some to avoid!) when you’re considering planting hostas under trees next.

-Planting Hostas Under Trees with Different Tree Species
+Notes About Planting Hostas Under Specific Trees

 Not all trees are suited for hostas.
 Will hostas grow under pine trees?
 How about oak trees or cedar trees?
 Maybe you have pine or maple trees in your yard that you want to fill in with hostas.

 Hostas Under Maple Trees